SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 SFe Compression is the compression encoding system used by SFe, based on the earlier [Werner SF3](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) system widely used by the open source community.

 By standardising on Werner SF3 in the form of SFe Compression, we will hopefully ensure that everyone uses the same compression formats.
 Due to this, we will only make small changes to SFe Compression which correspond to updates to the Werner SF3 specification by other SF player programs.
-To achieve this, all SFe players should implement Werner SF3.
+To achieve this, all SFe players should implement SFe Compression.

 ### 6.1b.2 File identification for SFe Compression

 The `wMajor` value in the `ifil` sub-chunk is set to `3` instead of `2`.
 The value of the `SFvx` sub-chunk remains unchanged.
 Therefore, SFe players should not use the `ifil` value to determine the SFe version, but rather the `SFvx` sub-chunk.

-### 6.1b.3 sfSampleType in shdr sub-chunk
+### 6.1b.3 `sfSampleType` in `shdr` sub-chunk

 Bit 4 of the `sfSampleType` field indicates a sample that has received some kind of compression.
 While most Werner SF3 compatible programs compress the samples using the Vorbis format, it cannot be assumed.
 SFe players must determine the encoding that is used for each sample.